 Each of these classes and substances is defined under Federal Regulations.
 Generally, the more dangerous the material, the higher the safety precautions are taken in packaging and transporting.

-After an accident, police officers are not aware of the additional requirements that apply to hazardous material transport when investigating a crash.
+After an accident, police officers are unaware of the additional requirements for hazardous material transport when investigating a crash.
 Local law enforcement may be unaware of the other rules and requirements for hazardous material shipping.
+Trucking accidents are different from typical auto accidents given the safety rules for truckers.

 Increased Insurance limits with Hazardous Material

 Liability insurance requirements under federal regulations are increased for carriers transporting hazardous materials.
 The liability minimums are increased to between 1,000,000 to 5 million dollars in liability coverage will be required—section 387.9.
 Our truck accident lawyers have frequently found excess coverage for motor carriers that haul hazardous material.

 The minimum liability coverage required under regulations depends upon the carrier and the cargo.

 In Houston, hazardous material cleanup crews are frequently required after a truck crash.
 The accidents tend to shut down the highway for many hours while cleanup commences with qualified teams.
 Leaving local municipalities the cleanup responsibility.

 One of the first things a qualified truck accident lawyer does after being retained for a trucking accident is to identify potential defendants.
 With hazardous materials, in addition to the truck driver and trucking company, in some situations, one must also consider the shipping entity.

 A careful investigation of the crash and the actions of the trucking company, tribe driver, and shipper can be fruitful in discovering violations of the safety regulations, which may be considered negligence per se.